itz-me-zappex/flux/README.md

 ```

 ### Manual installation using release tarball
-Use this method if you using different distro.
+Use this method if you use other distro.
 Make sure you have installed dependencies as described [here](#dependencies) before continue.

 #### Make options
 | Option | Description |